 Abstract

-We understand natural systems through many pathways.
-Research and the scientific literature can be viewed as descriptions of nature that we use to make decisions for policy and management.
-An environmental management challenge can thus be an opportunity to use fundamental science to inform evidence-based decisions for environmental stakeholders and conservationists.
 There is an implementation gap between environmental researchers and managers.
 However, there are many strategies to close this gap.
-We need to move beyond context dependency and singular, unidirectional linear thinking.
 Solutions can be made to scale, and we need to better leverage the primary scientific literature.
 This capacity for environmental and social good can be enhanced by bridging the implementation gap, i.e. strengthening the linkages between basic published science in journals and its ability to inform applied interpretations and decisions.
-Herein, we provide a succinct list of ten simple rules to support environmental management through better scientific writing and suggest scaffolding for primary publications.
-These rules can also be used as a checklist for reading and processing the primary literature when searching for relevant evidence in the environmental sciences.
-With this framework, we extend science-policy-practice developments and provide structure knowledge connections within sustainable societies.
+Herein, we provide a list of ten simple rules to support environmental management through better scientific writing and suggest scaffolding for primary publications.
+These rules can also be used as a checklist for reusing the primary literature when searching for relevant evidence in the environmental sciences.
+We need to better structure knowledge in papers for connections within sustainable societies.

 Keywords

-Conservation, decision making, environmental challenges, evidence, grand challenges, implementation, scientific knowledge, simple rules
+Conservation, decision making, environmental challenges, evidence, challenges, implementation, scientific knowledge, simple rules

 Introduction

-People understand nature primarily through interactions with nature.
-Experience and values are always shaped by context (Fernández 2016); however, the scientific literature is another important tool that we use to describe and measure natural systems.
+The scientific literature is an important tool that we use to describe and measure natural systems.
 It can capture our observations and conclusions for others.
 Managers typically have scientific backgrounds and routinely navigate the technical literature.
-However, engagement with scientific literature is non-trivial for all scientists, including practitioners, because of time, restricted access, relevance of the science, and reporting standards (Noorden, 2014)(Van Noorden, 2014) (Noorden 2014).
-Environmental managers and conservationists need to be able to easily access primary evidence to inform decisions.
-Ideally, critical research is co-produced with stakeholders in key sustainability contexts (Maillet et al., 2019; Regeer et al., 2009) but also among many scientific sub-disciplines (Haines 2004).
-Scientific co-production is a collaboration between those that will use the research directly such as land managers and agency scientists and those that work in other contexts such as academic scientists.
-Stronger relationships between knowledge production and use ensure that the needs of all those impacted by the research are represented (Nörstrom 2020).
+However, engagement with scientific literature is non-trivial for all scientists, including practitioners, because of time, restricted access, relevance of the science, and reporting standards (Noorden, 2014).
+Environmental managers need to be able to easily access primary evidence to inform decisions.
+Ideally, research scientists work directly with managers to produce key evidence, but this is not always possible or practical (Maillet et al., 2019; Regeer et al., 2009).
+In principle, stronger relationships between knowledge and its use ensure that sustainability needs are addressed.